ostrokach/proteinsolver/README.md

 wget -r -nH --cut-dirs 1 --reject "index.html*" "http://models.proteinsolver.org/v0.1/"
 ```

+For an example of how to use a pretrained ProteinSolver models in downstream applications (such as mutation ΔΔG prediction), see the [`elaspic/elaspic2`](https://gitlab.com/elaspic/elaspic2) repository, and in particular the [`src/elaspic2/plugins/proteinsolver`](https://gitlab.com/elaspic/elaspic2/-/tree/master/src/elaspic2/plugins/proteinsolver) module.

 ## Training and validation datasets

 Data used to train and validate the "proteinsolver" network to solve Sudoku puzzles and reconstruct protein sequences can be downloaded from <http://deep-protein-gen.data.proteinsolver.org/>: